 If you are having trouble in your garden and pest, disease or cultural causes don’t seem to be the reason, you may wish to get a soil test.
 Free soil test kits are available at the answer clinic.
-Download soil test kit instructions.
+Download a Soil Test Kit here.
 Kits include instructions on how to collect samples, where to send them, and information on how to interpret your results.
 Testing costs vary depending on which analyses you choose.

 Concerned about lead in your soil?
 Lead may be a concern if your garden is near an older painted structure.
 Lead in residential building paint was common up until the mid-1970’s, when it was phased out.
 To learn more about lead in soil, take a look at OSU Extension’s Evaluating and Reducing Lead Hazard in Gardens and Landscapes publication.

 Gardening in Washington State — This is a wonderful resource set up by the good folks at Puyallup Research and Extension Center with a wide range of gardening topics and also a blog.
 Visit Gardening in Washington State.

 WSU Hortsense — is a compilation of fact sheets about managing common landscape and garden plant problems.
 It is intended to provide gardeners with information on how to manage plant problems and weeds using integrated pest management or IPM.
 Visit WSU Hortsense.

 WSU Pestsense — is a compilation of fact sheets for managing common indoor pest problems.
 It is intended to provide information on how to manage common indoor pest problems using integrated pest management or IPM.
 Visit WSU Pestsense.